 - Fruits, specifically avocados, are a great source of healthy fats that can help curb your appetite and blood sugar levels.
 Avocados have anti-inflammatory properties and may help reduce the risk of stroke.
 Avocado mixed with red onions, tomatoes, lemon juice and a little paprika to create a delicious guacamole that can be used as a dip, salad dressing, or condiment for most savory meals.

-Sources: Centers for Disease Control and Prevention, WebMD, MayoClinic, National Institute of Health, LifeWork Strategies EAP, and Washington and Shady Grove Adventist Hospitals.
+Sources: Centers for Disease Control and Prevention, WebMD, MayoClinic, National Institute of Health, LifeWork Strategies EAP, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.